Piecewise Deterministic Markov Processes and their invariant measures: Superposition and splitting of jump mechanisms

 Before showing \Cref{prop:superposition}, we need the following technical lemma.
-In the following, we denote by $\Id$ the Identity Markov kernel, defined by $\Id(t,x,\msa) = \updelta_{x}(\msa)$ for all $t\geqslant 0$, $x\in\msm$, $\msa\in\mcb{\msm}$.
+In the sequel, $\Id$ denotes the identity Markov kernel, defined by $\Id(t,x,\msa) = \updelta_{x}(\msa)$ for all $t\geqslant 0$, $x\in\msm$, $\msa\in\mcb{\msm}$.
 The following lemma gives a rigorous proof of the intuitive idea that adding fantom jumps does not change the distribution of the process.

 \begin{lemma} For any characteristics $(\varphi,\lambda,Q)$, jump rate $\lambda':\msm \to \rset_+$ and $\mu_0\in\mcp(\msm)$,

 \end{lemma}

 \begin{proof}